umd-lhcb/ut-hw-doc/docs/burnin/lvr_operations/lvr_operations.md

 6. Disconnect the grounding wires
 7. Loosen the wedge locks and take out LVRs
 8. Double-check the LVR IDs, and update the database

+## Monitoring from off-campus

+To visit the [monitoring website](http://129.2.92.92:56789/DVApp) from off-campus, you can set up VPN this way:

+- Install the VPN client software from [UMD terpware](https://terpware.umd.edu/Windows/title/1840).
+(You want to select your OS and find it under Network.)

+- Login with your UMD account to connect to vpn.umd.edu (and select Group UMD)